Workshops

 Not by simply riding a hot market, but by having faucet-like control over sales volumes?

-One crucial element for both the defensive and aggressive strategies is the need for a definitive competitive edge – and that’s exactly what the Mafia Offer, or Unrefusable Offer, provides.
+One crucial element for both the defensive and aggressive strategies is the need for a Decisive Competitive Edge – and that’s exactly what the Mafia Offer, or Unrefusable Offer, provides.
 This is one element that completely differentiates the Theory of Constraints from any other body of knowledge.

 But even so … it’s not enough.